dengking/programming-language/docs/C-family-language/C++/Idiom/OOP/Scope-Guard/index.md

 The rôle of the `function` here is to avoid templating so that `Scope_guard` instances can be declared as such, and passed around.
 An alternative, slightly more complex and with slightly constrained usage, but possibly marginally more efficient, is to have a class templated on a functor type, and use C++11 `auto` for declarations, with the scope guard instance created by a factory function.
 Both these techniques are simple C++11 ways to do what Marginean did with reference lifetime extension for C++03.

+> NOTE: 比较了两种实现first-class function的方式。

 ## stackoverflow [Does ScopeGuard use really lead to better code?](https://stackoverflow.com/questions/48647/does-scopeguard-use-really-lead-to-better-code)

 [A](https://stackoverflow.com/a/48663)

+> NOTE: 作者的观点是: 使用RAII，而不是try...catch...

 It definitely improves your code.
-Your tentatively formulated claim, that it's obscure and that code would merit from a `catch` block is simply not true in C++ because RAII is an established idiom.
+Your tentatively(短暂的) formulated claim, that it's obscure and that code would merit(值得) from a `catch` block is simply not true in C++ because RAII is an established idiom.
 Resource handling in C++ *is* done by resource acquisition and garbage collection is done by implicit destructor calls.

 On the other hand, explicit `catch` blocks would bloat the code and introduce subtle errors because the code flow gets much more complex and resource handling has to be done explicitly.